-Managing difficult emotions.
+Managing difficult emotions

 In therapy, we use the acronym HALT to refer to the most common problematic emotions addicts in recovery face i.e. hunger, anger, loneliness, and tiredness.
-When faced with any of these as well as other uncomfortable emotions, it’s easy for an addict to seek our drugs or alcohol as a way of escape.
+When faced with any of these as well as other uncomfortable emotions, it’s easy for an addict to seek drugs or alcohol as a way of escape.
 What we do is encourage our clients to find healthier ways of dealing with these emotions, since there’s no way to completely avoid them in life.
 Stress management.

 Money or the lack thereof is often at the center of many conflicts in families and relationships.
-Addicts often have a problematic relationship with money, often channeling all their cash towards purchasing drugs or alcohol.
+Addicts often have a problematic relationship with money, often channeling all their cash toward purchasing drugs or alcohol.
 As part of our life skills training program, we teach our clients to budget and live within that budget as well as how to invest and spend their money wisely instead of making frivolous purchases.
 Developing a healthy relationship with money is the key to living a positive life.

 Many of those who come to our facility do so after they’ve lost their jobs or have their career in shambles.
 We help them learn skills that will help them get meaningful work that will, in turn, allow them to support themselves once they’ve been discharged from treatment.
-This includes skills such as writing great resumes, conducting fruitful job searches, how to properly prepare and do an interview, etc.
+This includes skills such as writing great resumes, conducting fruitful job searches, how to properly prepare for and perform in an interview, etc.

 Once addiction takes root, an individual tends to neglect other aspects of their personal lives.
 They don’t care what they eat, they stop exercising and even fail to take care of their personal hygiene.
 Right from the start, we encourage our clients to take care of themselves mentally, physically, and emotionally.
 We teach them to prepare nutritious meals, shop for their groceries, exercise, meditate, and entertain themselves without resorting to alcohol or drugs.

-We are waiting for your call
+We are Waiting for Your Call

 At our addiction treatment facility in Kentucky, we provide individualized treatment plans for all our clients.
 During the first few individual therapy sessions, our counselors get to know you and this enables them to assess and identify the life skills that you need to complement your treatment.

-Our goal at the Robert Alexander Center for Recovery is to reintroduce and reintegrate our clients back to society and our life skills development program is designed to do just that.
+Our goal at the Robert Alexander Center for Recovery is to reintroduce and reintegrate our clients back into society and our life skills development program is designed to do just that.
 We aim to see all our clients become healthy, responsible, and productive members of society.

 If you’re struggling with addiction and would like help in conquering it and getting your life back, give us a call today at (502) 443-9950.
 We’re ready to help you.